miargentieri/exposome-aging-ukb/README.md

 * Conducting elastic net analyses

 Files are meant to be run sequentially.
 Code in file #1 (data import) requires a complete raw dataset from the UK Biobank with ALL baseline variables avaialble.

+Mortality data used for analysis were current as of April 30, 2020.
+Using mortality data that is more current will change analysis results.